FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/player.md

 * **Player.NVGOn** - turn on the NVG.
 This is empty by default.
 * **Player.NVGOff** - turn off the NVG.
 This is empty by default.
 * **Player.FallBodySplat** - played when player dies from fall damage.
+* **Player.FallPain** - played when player lands from the height enough to get a fall damage.
+* **Player.Jump** - played when player jumps (like in Team Fortress Classic or Deathmatch Classic).
+This is empty by default.
+If it's empty the material step sound is played on jump (Half-Life behavior).
 * **Player.TrainUse** - start using a train.
 * **Player.VehicleUse** - start using a vehicle.
 * **Player.UnderwaterExhale** - player is underwater and losing air.
 In Half-Life it's the sound of exhaling bubbles.